 The ERC, or Essential Performance and Safety Requirements checklist, is the record you should audit first.
 First, you should verify that the checklist is organized for the most current regulations.
-If the general requirements end with section 6a, then the checklist has not been updated from the MDD to the new regulations–which contains 9 sections in the general requirements.
+If the general requirements end with section 6a, then the checklist has not been updated from the MDD to the new regulations–which contains nine sections in the general requirements.
 Second, you should make sure that the harmonized standards listed are the most current versions of standards.
-Third, you should make sure that the most current verification and validation reports are listed–rather than an obsolete report.
+Third, you should ensure that the most current verification and validation reports are listed–rather than an obsolete reports.

 More auditor training on technical files…